j-stach/phantom-limb/README.md

 #### Motors
 `read-and-weep`   | Behavioral sink that prints activation sequence to STDOUT.
 ### Example:
-Test phantom-limb by connecting a Sensor directly to a Motor and providing a single NeuronId for them to exchange:
+Test phantom-limb by connecting a Sensor directly to a Motor.
+Start by providing a single NeuronId for them to exchange:
 1. Open two terminals side by side.
 2. In the first, run:
 ```